DMelisena/dotfiles/readme.md

 ## Adding file to stow
-move the file to dotfiles directory with ($HOME = ../dotfiles) equivalent for example : $HOME/.config/neofetch would be on the ../dotfiles/.config/neofetch sometimes sudo is needed and refresh terminal before seeing the symlink connection
+move the file to dotfiles directory with ($HOME = ../dotfiles) equivalent for example : $HOME/.config/neofetch would be on the ../dotfiles/.config/neofetch